Environmental Analyst (Drinking Water Specialist)

 The successful candidate will have a bachelor’s degree in environmental science, biology, chemistry, earth science, geology, hydrogeology, hydrology, environmental health, natural science, toxicology, or public health and must have knowledge and understanding of state and federal environmental regulations.
 Knowledge of Safe Drinking Water Act and SWAP programs, as well as groundwater and surface water hydrology required.
 Specific experience in microbiology or groundwater and surface water modeling is preferred.
 Candidate must possess excellent communication skills, both verbal and written, and have demonstrated ability to work both independently and as part of a team.
 Excellent computer skills including Geographical Information Systems (GIS) required.

-Send cover letter, resume, and brief writing sample by October 4, 2019 as indicated at top of page.
-Please reference 19-NYS-SW-DOH-008 in email subject line and indicate preference for Geneva or Rochester location.
+Send cover letter, resume, and brief writing sample by February 14, 2020 as indicated at top of page.
+Please reference 20-NYS-SW-DOH-001 in email subject line.
 No phone calls please.